COVID-19 and your visit to Fort Walsh National Historic Site

 Important information about your visit to Fort Walsh National Historic Site

-Starting June 1, 2020 Fort Walsh National Historic Site will begin to offer limited access and services while maintaining physical distancing measures.
-Information will be updated regularly.
-Find details below.
+Starting May 22, 2021 Fort Walsh National Historic Site will begin to offer limited access and services while maintaining physical distancing measures.
 As of July 13, 2021, Fort Walsh will resume providing some Visitor Experience Programming.

-- Upon arrival spend time reviewing the site maps and informational bulletin boards.
-(As of June 1, 2020)
+- Upon arrival spend time reviewing the site maps and informational bulletin boards

-- Take note of signage placed throughout the site.
-(As of June 1, 2020)
+- Take note of signage placed throughout the site

 - Please clean up after and keep all pets leashed

 - Be prepared with the things you will need for your visit (ie. proper footwear, bottles of water, etc.)